 What Causes Bladder Cancer?
 Common Risk Factors

 Bladder cancer can happen to anyone, although certain demographics may be at a higher risk.
-According to the American Cancer Society, recent statistics indicate “about 80,470 new cases of bladder cancer (about 61,700 in men and 17,770 in women).”
-So it appears that men may be more likely than women to develop bladder cancer.
+According to the American Cancer Society, recent statistics in 2026 indicate “about 84,530 new cases of bladder cancer (about 64,730 in men and 19,800 in women).”
+So men may be more likely than women to develop bladder cancer.

-Exposure to chemicals long-term are a potential risk factor, like pollutants in drinking water or hair dye.
-People in certain professions, like painters, hairdressers, rubber workers, and textile or metal workers, may face higher risks due to exposure to certain industrial chemicals.
+Exposure to chemicals over the long term is a potential risk factor, such as pollutants in drinking water or hair dye.
+People in certain professions, such as painters, hairdressers, rubber workers, and textile or metal workers, may face higher risks due to exposure to industrial chemicals.

 Surprisingly, the top risk factor is smoking cigarettes.
 In addition, e-cigarettes or vapes may be linked with bladder cancer.
 If you use nicotine, consider quitting to lower your risk.
 Five years after quitting smoking or using tobacco products, your risk of bladder cancer may be cut in half!